Sustainable Development International Cooperation Program 2023 Call for Proposals

 who is responsible for the project).

-2) As PI, an applicant shall not apply for more than one
+2) As PI, an applicant shall not apply for more than one International Research Project under MoUs in one year.

 3) A researcher who is undertaking an International Research Project under MoUs as PI shall not apply for another International Research Project under MoUs as PI.